WScore/Validator/README.md

 ### validating array as input

-validation on array is easy. so is the error message.
+Validating an array of data is easy.
+When the validation fails, it returns the error message as array.

 ```php
 $input->source( array( 'list' => [ '1', '2', 'bad', '4' ] ) );